herrera-luis-ioet/products-and-orders-api---i06-products-and-orders-api-29017-29184-pre_prod/README.md

-# Product and Order Management Component

-A comprehensive API for managing products and orders using FastAPI, SQLAlchemy, and SQLite.
+# Products and Orders API with React Frontend

+This project consists of a FastAPI backend service for managing products and orders, along with a React frontend for user interaction and a monitoring stack using Prometheus and Grafana.

-## Project Overview
+## Architecture

-This component provides a RESTful API for managing products and orders in an e-commerce system.
-It allows for:

-- Product management (CRUD operations)
-- Order processing and management
-- Inventory tracking
-- Basic reporting and analytics

-### Core Technologies
+The application is composed of several services:

+- **Frontend**: React application served by Nginx (Port 3001)
-- **Backend**: Python 3.9+, FastAPI v0.115
+- **Backend API**: FastAPI application (Port 8000)
-- **Database**: SQLite 3 with SQLAlchemy ORM
+- **Monitoring**:
+  - Prometheus (Port 9090)
+  - Grafana (Port 3000)

+## Prerequisites

-- **Validation**: Pydantic
+- Docker
-- **Documentation**: Swagger/OpenAPI
+- Docker Compose
-- **Testing**: pytest
+- Git

-## Installation
+## Quick Start

-### Prerequisites

-- Python 3.9 or higher
-- Poetry (Python package manager)

-### Setup

 1. Clone the repository:
    ```bash